What is Berkeley Moshav?

 What will the buildings look like?

-We’ll likely be in one or two buildings, probably newly constructed but possibly renovated from existing structures.
-From the outside they will resemble condominium buildings, but on the inside they will be designed to foster community.
-There will be a dining hall where we can all eat together, a kitchen where we can cook for these meals, and other spaces to play and relax together, including (hopefully) outdoor space.
+We’ll likely be in single, newly constructed building.
+From the outside it will resemble a standard condominium, but on the inside it will be designed to foster community.
+There will be a dining hall where we can all eat together, a kitchen where we can cook for these meals, and other spaces to play and relax together, likely including outdoor space.
 The “flow” will direct people through communal and social space before entering private space, to create more moments for connection.
 In this space, we’ll eat and play together, engage in Jewish life together, support one another, and help each other with day-to-day life (grocery shopping, errands, meals, child and pet care, etc).

 How will you accommodate differences in Jewish observance?